NBC University Theatre

 NBC University Theater (also known as NBC University Theater of the Air, NBC Theater of the Air or NBC Theater) was a brand the National Broadcasting Co. applied to a category of radio programming.
-Although not actually a university, some colleges and universities collaborated in some of the programming, either contributing to its content or including the programming in their curriculum.
+Although it was not actually a university, some colleges and universities participated by including some of the programming in their curriculum.
 NBC University Theaters most well-known radio series was The World's Great Novels.
 NBC used the name "University Theater" or similar from about 1923–1947.